Last week, the Canadian government announced that it will enforce more stringent standards for pipelines under its jurisdiction.

 Major crude oil pipelines, for instance, must have “a minimum financial capability of $1 billion,” he said.
 He also announced additional measures, including new safety rules for pipeline operators and new financial penalties for violators, which are set to come into effect shortly.

-to Canada's Department of Natural Resources, some of these additional measures include:
+According to Canada’s Department of Natural Resources, some of these additional measures include:

 1) New fines that will soon come into force that will preventatively address contraventions quickly so that larger issues do not arise in the future.
 The penalties to companies and individuals for a range of infractions can range from $25,000 to a maximum of $100,000;